 Whether you've come up with one of the best eCommerce business ideas and decided you're starting an eCommerce business, or you're just looking to get hired as an eCommerce manager, there are a few points of data you'll need to understand.

-Of all the valuable eCommerce KPIs you need to track, the most important is the eCommerce conversion rate.
+Of all the valuable eCommerce inventory KPI you need to track, the most important is the eCommerce conversion rate.
 It gives you insight into areas where you can improve and helps you evaluate the effectiveness of your eCommerce marketing.

 Keep reading to learn what the eCommerce conversion rate is, the average eCommerce conversion rate, and some industry-specific information.